Single-qubit universal classifier implemented on an ion-trap quantum device: Results

-The first example of binary classification problem corresponds to sorting points inside and outside a circle on the plane.
+A binary classifier is designed to learn the difference between points in a plane inside $(0)$ and outside $(1)$ a circle.
 The circle is centered at the middle of the plane and has half the total area, so that the instances belonging to the two classes are balanced.
-A random classifier would only guess 50\% of test data properly.
+A random classifier would only guess 50$\%$ of test data properly.

 Fig.~\ref{fig:fig2} shows experimental results for this classification problem for an increasing number of layers, and a comparison between the test data as classified by the QPU and an ideal classical qubit simulator.
 Here, each data point is depicted by its coordinates $(x_1, x_2)$ and coloured according to its binary classification, namely blue for inside and orange for outside the circle, shown as a black solid line.
-Fig.~\ref{fig:fig2} shows the gradual improvement of classification as more layers are added.
-For 4 layers, the maximum layer number we used, the classification accuracy for the QPU is $\mathcal{A}^{sim} = 93\pm{2}\%$, slightly lower than its classically simulated counterpart $\mathcal{A^{*}}= 97\%$.
-The error here refers to the standard deviation of $10$ repeated trials performed on the same dataset and it implies that underlying systematic uncertainty leads to an uncertainty of the accuracy.
-This confirms experimentally the expected behavior of a re-uploading scheme, namely the classifier is more accurate as more layer are added to the quantum circuit.
+The figure shows the gradual improvement of classification as more layers are added, confirming results from Ref.~\cite{perez-salinas_data_2020}.
+For 4 layers, the classification accuracy for the QPU is $\mathcal{A}^{\rm sim} = 93\pm{2}\%$, slightly lower than its classically simulated counterpart $\mathcal{A^{*}}= 97\%$.
+The error in $\mathcal{A}^{\rm sim}$ refers to the standard deviation of $10$ repeated trials performed on the same dataset.
+Underlying systematic uncertainty leads to differents values of the accuracy.

-Let us note a difference in the behavior of both simulated and quantum classifiers.
-In the simulation, Fig.~\ref{fig:fig2e}, the guessed boundary between classes is sharply defined, even though the guesses do not match exactly the data and the circle is slightly deformed.
+It is interesting to note a difference in the behavior of both simulated and quantum classifiers.
+In the simulation, Fig.~\ref{fig:fig2}(e), the guessed boundary between classes is sharply defined, even though the guesses do not match exactly the data and the circle is slightly deformed.
 The results on the experimental data show uncertainty in the determination of data.
 See for instance the higher part of the circle.
 There are several points guessed to belong to different classes interspersed in a small area.
 The origin of this phenomenon is the inherent sampling uncertainty of the quantum device.
-In addition to the uncertainty region, some outliers are misclassified, see blue points at the border of the feature space and an orange one in the center.
-Misclassification can happen in the simulation as well, but uncertainty enlarges the failure probability.